How to get into Chester Medical School (GEM) MedicineYour 2027 Entry step-by-step guide

 This guide is written for 2027 Entry applicants and updated annually before each UCAS cycle.
 Sources include University of Chester Medical School's official course page, UCAS, the UCAT Consortium, and direct conversations with current students.
 Read time: ~12 minutes.

-- 8. Chester Medical School (GEM) FAQ
+Chester Medical School (GEM) at a glance

 Entry requirements